Work About Resume Contact

 Why do multilingual people switch between languages?

-Our dataset represents five multilingual participants from East, Southeast, and South Asian communities who actively code-switch in their everyday lives.
-Each participated in a one-hour interview, with a subset also participating in observational sessions.
+Our dataset represents five multilingual participants from East, Southeast, and South Asian communities, each completing a one-hour interview with a subset also observed in natural settings.

 Analytical Process